Cubic polynomials on Lie groups: reduction of the Hamiltonian system: Abstract

 \section{Abstract}

-This paper analyzes the problem of cubic polynomials on compact Lie groups from a Hamiltonian point of view: the description and the reduction.
+This paper analyzes the optimal control problem of cubic polynomials on compact Lie groups from a Hamiltonian point of view and its symmetries.
 The dynamics of the problem is described by a presymplectic formalism associated with the canonical symplectic form on the cotangent bundle of the semidirect product of the Lie group and its Lie algebra.
-Using these control geometrical tools, the relation between the Hamiltonian approach developed here and the known variational one is analyzed.
-After the concretization of the left trivialized system, we use the technique of Marsden-Weinstein reduction to remove the symmetries of the Hamiltonian system.
+Using these control geometric tools, the relation between the Hamiltonian approach developed here and the known variational one is analyzed.
+After making explicit the left trivialized system, we use the technique of Marsden-Weinstein reduction to remove the symmetries of the Hamiltonian system.
 In view of the reduced dynamics, we are able to guarantee, by means of the Lie-Cartan theorem, the existence of a considerable number of independent integrals of motion in involution.

 \ams{34A26, 34H05, 49J15, 53B20, 53D20, 70H33, 70H50}